-Max: That's what your doing, Dad.
-You're the chick ruining our band.
+Max: That's what you're doing, Dad!
+You're the chick ruining our band!

 Incompatible Orientation: Subverted in "What George Doesn't Noah".
 Carmen brings home what seems to be the perfect boyfriend, Noah, after dating bad boy Zack.
 George and Benny spy on Noah and find him with another man in a movie theater.
 Turns out Carmen was using Noah as a cover up so she could still see Zack.